LAMMPS at TACC

 LAMMPS uses spatial-decomposition techniques to partition the simulation domain into small 3d sub-domains, one of which is assigned to each processor.
 You will need to set suitable values of -N (number of nodes), -n (total number of MPI tasks), and OMP_NUM_THREADS (number of threads to use in parallel regions) to optimize the performance of your simulation.

-Refer to Stampede2's Running Jobs section for more Slurm options.
-To configure this script for Lonestar6 and Frontera, vary the -p, -N and -n directives.
+Refer to Stampede3's Running Jobs section for more Slurm options.

 #!/bin/bash